iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/tyranny_of_the_majority.md

 4. **Voting by Department Representatives with Specialized and Multidisciplinary Knowledge:** Department representatives with specialized and multidisciplinary knowledge participate in the voting process.
 5. **Providing More Voting Weight to Individuals Creating Positive Externalities:** This approach assigns greater voting weight to individuals who generate [positive externalities](https://github.com/amiyatulu/shivarthu/tree/main/pallets/positive-externality-validation).

 These different methods can enhance rationality and reduce centralization excess.
 Double approval can be implemented using these voting methods.
-Additionally, a discussion forum can be created where different voters can articulate the reasons for their approval or disapproval of a decision.
+Additionally, a discussion forum can be created where different voters can articulate the reasons for their approval or disapproval of a decision without [sybil attacks](https://en.wikipedia.org/wiki/Sybil_attack) or spamming.

 Further consideration is needed to determine when to employ a simple majority or a supermajority.